-6.46% of the workforce is employed in the armed forces, making the military a huge focus of life in Box Elder.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Retail industries respectively employ 18.63% and 17.81% of the civilian workforce.
+The armed forces are a huge part of the life in Box Elder, employing 6.71% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Retail and Healthcare industries employ 16.58% and 13.33% of the civilian workforce, respectively.

-The per capita income in Box Elder in 2010 was $20,837, which is lower middle income relative to South Dakota and the nation.
-This equates to an annual income of $83,348 for a family of four.
+The per capita income in Box Elder in 2018 was $21,635, which is low income relative to South Dakota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,540 for a family of four.
 However, Box Elder contains both very wealthy and poor people as well.

 Box Elder is a very ethnically-diverse city.
 The people who call Box Elder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Box Elder residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Box Elder include Irish, Italian, English, and Norwegian.
+Important ancestries of people in Box Elder include German, Irish, Norwegian, English, and Italian.

 The most common language spoken in Box Elder is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Italian and Spanish.